Department of Education

 Teacher Education Degree Programs

-pursing Bachelor of Arts degrees in the Department of Education have two options for
+Students pursing Bachelor of Arts degrees in the Department of Education have two

 experiences in area early childhood facilities and elementary schools.

 The Department of Mathematics now offers the Bachelor of Science in Secondary Mathematics Certification.
-This new program was implemented in Fall 2015.
 To learn more about this program, please visit the Department of Mathematics.

-The Department of Education at USCB is accredited under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System for a period of seven years, from 2015-2022.
+The Department of Education at USCB is accredited under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System, and approved by the South Carolina Department of Education, for a period of seven years, from 2015-2022.